About us

 How it began

-In September 2004, journalists Annemie Struyf and photographer Lieve Blancquaert headed for Kenya in preparation of their book My status is positive.
+In September 2004, Belgian journalist Annemie Struyf aheaded for Kenya in preparation of her book My status is positive.
 The idea was straightforward: it was to become a book of photographs about regular people, from Europe and Africa, all seropositive.
-Lieve would photograph, and Annemie would write the subtitles.

 Return to Kenya